-WHO ARE YOUR CURRENT KEY F PARTNERS AND STAKEHOLDERS Consider primary and secondary stakeholders such as Ve VHA employees, suppliers, advocacy groups, taxpayers p EXISTING STA AKEHOLDERS What strategies worked in the past?
+WHO ARE YOUR CURRENT KEY PARTNERS AND STAKEHOLDERS

+Consider primary and secondary stakeholder such as Veterans, facility leadership, service line-level leadership, VHA employees, suppliers, advocacy groups, taxpayers policymakers, media groups, etc.

+EXISTING ST AKEHOLDERS What strategies worked in the past?
 What strategies didn't work?
-What stakeholders do you need to engage as you scale?
+NEW STAK EHOLDERS What stakeholders do you need to engage as you scale?
 How can you build from past strategies to engage new stakeholders?
 PAST STAK EHOLDERS Who are your disengaged stakeholders?
 What can you do to reengage?